nathenharvey/customink.github.com/source/_posts/2012-07-27-provision-your-laptop-with-chef-part-2.markdown

 If you have unstaged commits, make sure to either stash or commit them before continuing.

+Before we create our first cookbook, let's add a couple of things to our `knife.rb` file to make the process go a little more smoothly.
+Open up your `knife.rb` file and add the following two lines to the end of the file replacing the sample values with your information.
+(NOTE:  if you set-up your chef-repo like the [previous post]((/blog/2012/05/28/provision-your-laptop-with-chef-part-1/)), you'll find the file at `~/Development/chef-repo/.chef/knife.rb`.)

+    cookbook_email      'email@example.com'
+    cookbook_copyright  'Your Name'

-Next, let's create our first cookbook.
+With these new knife values, we're ready to create our first cookbook.
 This cookbook will manage our Desktop background.
 If we were creating a cookbook that installed a particular piece of software, like ImageMagick, convention would dictate that we name it after that software.
 However, in this case, we are free to choose any name we'd like.
 You could be boring and pick something like "desktop-background", but that's no fun.
 Let's name our cookbook "major-tom" (background-control => ground-control => major-tom for those following along at home).
 Use the `knife cookbook create` command to generate the cookbook skeleton:

     $ knife cookbook create major-tom